hellsinglord22/ticket/README.md

 7. To stop the project, press `Ctrl + C` in the terminal or command prompt where Docker Compose is running.

+8. After the project has started successfully for the first time, you need to create the database tables and seed the database.
+Run the following commands: `npm run db:migrate && npm run db:seed` .

 Congratulations!
 You have successfully installed the **ticketing system** project using Git and Docker.

 ## Troubleshooting